tabeso/ticketsnow-ruby/README.md

-# Ticketsnow::Ruby
+# Ticketsnow-ruby

-TODO: Write a gem description
+gem to interface with the TicketsNow.com SOAP API

 ## Installation